djguzmanc/ngsl/projects/schematics/README.md

 #  @ngsl/schematics (BETA)

-An useful library for scaffold an Angular 9 project with the Slabcode enterprise architecture using Angular Schematics
+An useful library for scaffold an Angular project with an enterprise architecture using Angular Schematics

 ## Installation